 Check their site for updated hours and guidelines this year.

 The National Elk Refuge is a sanctuary for the Jackson Elk Herd and home to roughly 11,000 animals.
 During the summer, they are harder to find in the area, but you may spot other animals such as bison, bald eagles, trumpeter swans, and wolves.
 Unfortunately when we went, they were roaming elsewhere.

 In the summer, you can follow a trail to get some great views.
 In the winter, they also do sleigh rides that get you closer to the elk making it one of the best places for Jackson Hole wildlife.
-That’s something I would love to come back for.
+We made it back in the winter – check out our guide here.

 7. Hop in a UTV and Explore the Backcountry

 27655 US-26, 83013, map

 Get off the main roads and explore the backcountry on a UTV.
 Since we were staying at the Togwotee Mountain Lodge, we picked ours up from the front desk and took it around the Bridger Teton National Forest area.
 Usually, you get great views of the Tetons, but the entire west coast was on fire when we visited.
 It just means there’s another reason to come back.
 They also have a location in town if that is closer for you.

 Pro Tip: The UTVs are street-legal too, so you can drive the scenic roads.

 532 North Cache, 83001 map

 If you need a break from all the outdoor adventure and want to relax during your Jackson Hole vacation, spend an afternoon in town.
 If you’re not sure where to start, stop by the visitor center and they can point you in the right direction.
 They usually know all the best spots and any special Jackson Hole offers.